surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/01-decisions.md

 - Host group `ANS-Infrastructure` and dashboard `ANS Operations Center`
 - Email notification for High and Disaster severity triggers
 - ServiceNow assignment groups, categories/subcategories, and a dedicated integration account
-- Zabbix-to-ServiceNow REST integration for automatic incident creation from selected alerts
+- Zabbix monitoring integrated with ServiceNow through REST for incident creation and tracking

 Security hardening is outside this phase.
 Router filtering and SSH hardening are handled in Phase 4.